microsoft/trident/README.md

 ## Running Trident

 Trident can be automatically started using SystemD (see the [service definitions](systemd)) or directly started manually.
-Trident support the following commands (input as a command line parameter):
+Trident supports the following commands, which can be provided as command line parameters:

 - `run`: Runs Trident in the current OS.
 This is the main command to use to start Trident.
-Trident will load its configuration from `/etc/trident/config.yaml` and start applying the desired HostConfiguration.
+Trident will load its configuration from `/etc/trident/config.yaml` and start applying the desired Host Configuration.
-  If you in addition pass `--status <path-to-output-file>`, Trident will write the resulting Host Status to the specified file.
+  In addition, if you pass `--status <path-to-output-file>`, Trident will write the resulting Host Status to the specified file.
-- `get`: At any point in time, you can request to get the current Host Status using this command.
-This will print the HostStatus to standard output.
-If you in addition pass `--status <path-to-output-file>`, Trident will write the Host Status into the specified file instead.
+- `get`: Fetches the current Host Status, which then gets printed to the standard output.
+In addition, if you pass `--status <path-to-output-file>`, Trident will write the Host Status into the specified file instead.
 - `start-network`: Uses the `network` or `networkOverride` configuration (see below for details, loaded from `/etc/trident/config.yaml`) to configure networking in the currently running OS.
-This is mainly used to startup networking during initial provisioning when the default DHCP configuration is not sufficient.
+This is mainly used to start up networking during the initial provisioning, when the default DHCP configuration is not sufficient.
-- `rebuild-raid`: Trident can rebuild RAID arrays when a disk failure occurs and a disk is replaced.
+- `rebuild-raid`: Requests Trident to rebuild RAID arrays when a disk failure occurs and a disk is replaced.
 After running the `trident rebuild-raid` command, the rebuild process begins.
   Refer to [Rebuild RAID](./docs/Explanation/Rebuild-RAID.md) for more details.

 For any of the commands, you can change logging verbosity from the default